Create your own major. These graduates did: two former Toledo mayors, an award-winning author and a digital animator with an upcoming short film.

 Can’t find a major that fits your academic or career goals?
 Create your own at The University of Toledo in Ohio.

-The individualized degree program within UToledo’s University College allows you to design your own bachelor’s degree program.
+University Studies, formerly Individualized Programs (IDVP), within UToledo’s University College allows you to design your own bachelor’s degree program.
 You’re in charge and create your own path.

 Adult learners, college transfers or military veterans can even earn credit for relevant volunteer, academic and work experience.

 Flexibility.
 Take on-campus, online or blended classes from any of UToledo’s academic colleges.

 Countless options.
 The University of Toledo has all the resources that go along with being one of the best public, research universities in Ohio.